 Bozeman has a population of approximately 37,000 people, making it the fourth largest city in Montana.
 It is a very active community surrounded by mountains with an abundance of recreational activities, including skiing, mountain biking, kayaking, fishing, and hiking.
 Bozeman is also home to Montana State University.

 3 bedroom 2 bath condo/apartment will be shared amongst the UWSOM students rotating in the four Bozeman clerkships (FM, PEDS, OB, MED).
 Housing will not be suitable for families unless prior approval is obtained.
 Pets are not allowed.
 Student will need to provide their own vehicle to this rotation, but public transportation is available and biking is possible in the warmer months.
 The coop grocery store is .7 miles.
-Safeway and town and country 1.3 miles.
-Walmart and Kmart are .7 miles away.
+Safeway and Town and Country grocery store are 1.3 miles.
+Walmart is .7 miles away.
 Streamline bus stop is 1 block north on 5th St. Bozeman hospital is 2.5 miles.

 Weekends are typically free for students to enjoy leisure time.
 Bozeman is surrounded by extensive public lands and is also home to Montana State University, so there is a wide range of cultural and outdoor activities available year-round.
 In town and close to town students can access trails for hiking, biking, and running.
 Bridger Bowl ski resort is 30 minutes from downtown.
 Yellowstone National Park is 1.5 hours away.